ckoukoutchos/react-lightning-lectures/notes.md

 ```

 When the `<Parent>` is re-rendered (in the demo, this is done with a `setInterval` trigger every 5 seconds),
-the `<Child>` is again passed the `clickHandler`.
-However, because we are using an anonymous callback to wrap the `clickHandler`,
+the `<Child>` is again passed the 'clicked' prop and, because we are using an anonymous callback to wrap the `clickHandler`,
-a new anonymous function is created.
+a new anonymous function is created inside `clicked={() => this.clickHandler}`.

 The `<Child>` will then check to see if the new 'clicked' prop it was passed is different than the current 'clicked' prop.
 Since a new anonymous function was used (and therefore has a different reference in memory than the previous one),
-it will cause the `<Child>` to re-render, despite the underlying `clickHandler` method being exactly the same.
+it will cause the `<Child>` to re-render, despite the underlying `clickHandler` method being exactly the same as before.

 This is why in the demo app both the Child and Parent render count increases each cycle.

 ### What's The Cost?

-Rendering is costly: it takes time and computational resources to re-render a component and during a re-render the user may not see or be able to interact with certain elements,
+Rendering is costly: it takes time and computational resources to re-render a component and during a re-render the user may not be able to see or interact with certain elements,
-which makes for bad UX.
+which makes for a poor user experience (UX).
 If the component sits near the top of the component tree, it could cause the re-render of a sizeable portion of the page.

-Mermory bloat: since each render creates a new anonymous function, the JS engine must create and store in memory a new object every render.
+Memory bloat: since each render creates a new anonymous function, the JS engine will create and store in memory a new object with each render.
-If a page included a dozen `<input>` fields, each with an anonymous function to handle input changes, it could end up creating a dozen new objects with each keystroke in an input.
+If a page included a dozen `<input>` fields, each with an anonymous function to handle changes, it could end up creating a dozen new objects with each keystroke in an input.

 ### Solution